johann-solo/oliveandmango.github.io/site/content/blog/2018-06-09-mt-irvine-bay-resort.md

 </br>
 </br>

 The pool area is pristine and also welcoming.
-There is a swim up barb if you want to enjoy a cocktail by the pool.
+There is a swim up bar if you want to enjoy a cocktail by the pool.
 The beach is a nice and short stroll away from the resort and the resort has changing facilities as well as dining facilities right on the beach.
 Chair and umbrellas are set up for guest and you can laze away all day with all the conveniences of the resort just a few steps away.
 You can also enjoy other beach activities and rent snorkelling and diving gear arranged by the resort and even excursions around the island.
 </br>
 </br>
 ![Mt Irvine Bay Resort](/images/uploads/2018_06_09_mt_irvine_bay_resort_12.jpg)